 ^ Back to top

-The College of Education and Human Services offers majors in elementary education (K-6); pre-kindergarten through primary grades (age 3 through grade 3); K-12 physical education; middle school (grades 5-9) mathematics/science education; sport management; K-12 programs in art; secondary specializations in selected majors in collaboration with the College of Arts and Sciences; and exceptional student education, (K-12) including Deaf education and English/ American sign language interpreting.
+The College of Education and Human Services offers majors in elementary education (K-6); pre-kindergarten through primary grades (age 3 through grade 3); early childhood development (non-licensure); middle school (grades 5-9) mathematics/science education; secondary specializations in selected majors; exceptional student education, (K-12) including deaf education, disability services and ASL/English interpreting and sport management.

 ^ Back to top